graycoreio/daffodil/libs/design/media-gallery/README.md

 <daff-docs-example-viewer example="media-gallery-with-video"></daff-docs-example-viewer>

-### Iterating thumbnails
-Use a control-flow block such as `@for` to generate thumbnails from a collection of media.

-<daff-docs-example-viewer example="iterated-media-gallery"></daff-docs-example-viewer>

 ### Skeleton screen
 Set the `skeleton` property to `true` to display a placeholder skeleton screen that helps reduce load-time frustration.